 Curator Bonds

-Curator bonds are provided via leading local insurance companies and may be lodged by us with the Master of the High Court on your behalf should you require us to do so.
+Curator bonds in South Africa are provided via leading local insurance companies and may be lodged by us with the Master of the High Court on your behalf should you require us to do so.
 At Shackleton Risk we have representatives in every province to offer administration support to our clients for the duration of the bond.

 What you will require to obtain a curator bond through us: